Verifying Your Sportsbook Account for Withdrawals

 - It’s crucial to be compliant with international banking standards (including both Know Your Customer and Anti Money Laundering policies).
 Identity verification is an integral component of this.
 Any company that is complicit in aiding fraudulent activity will be financially penalized (including sportsbooks).

-- Verifications can remove the risk of ‘missing payments’, which can take weeks (sometimes, months) to find, recall, and then subsequently resend to bettors.
+- Verification can remove the risk of ‘missing payments’, which can take weeks (sometimes, months) to find, recall, and then subsequently resend to bettors.
 Processing fees to recover these payments are often quite steep for both the sportsbook and the bettor.
 Verifying bettors’ identities ensures that ‘missing payments’ are avoided.

 What Documents Do You Need To Verify Your Identity?